jlevy/the-art-of-command-line/README.md

 - Know how to connect to a running process with `gdb` and get its stack traces.

 - Use `/proc`.
 It's amazingly helpful sometimes when debugging live problems.
-Examples: `/proc/cpuinfo`, `/proc/xxx/cwd`, `/proc/xxx/exe`, `/proc/xxx/fd/`, `/proc/xxx/smaps`.
+Examples: `/proc/cpuinfo`, `/proc/meminfo`, `/proc/cmdline`, `/proc/xxx/cwd`, `/proc/xxx/exe`, `/proc/xxx/fd/`, `/proc/xxx/smaps` (Where xxx is used to denote process id or pid)

 - When debugging why something went wrong in the past, `sar` can be very helpful.
-It shows historic statistics on CPU, memory, network, etc.
+It shows historic statistics on CPU, memory, network, disk activites etc.

 - For deeper systems and performance analyses, look at `stap` ([SystemTap](https://sourceware.org/systemtap/wiki)), [`perf`](http://en.wikipedia.org/wiki/Perf_(Linux)), and [`sysdig`](https://github.com/draios/sysdig).